 Are you interested to know more detail on OWASP Benchmark & Kiuwan?

 Do you want to build and run by yourself the OWASP Benchmark with Kiuwan?

 Then, have a look at https://www.kiuwan.com/blog/owasp-benchmark-diy/

-Kuwan provides for security vulnerabilities detection rules that cover so-called "legacy" languages.
+Kuwan Code Security includes detection rules that cover so-called "legacy" languages.

 Please visit below links for further info:

 Kiuwan Code Security checks not only for directly related security defects but also for defects that indirectly might lead to a security flaw.
 As a result, Kiuwan Code Security reports as "vulnerabilities" not only defects coming from rules belonging to Kiuwan Code Security, but also defects coming from other characteristics that might indirectly lead to security issues.